Staff and Trustees

 Kenneth D. Weeks Jr.Weeks is a cardiologist, researcher and certified Sleep Medicine Specialist who co-founded Mid Carolina Cardiology in Charlotte.
 He grew up in Rocky Mount, N.C., and graduated from Davidson College and Duke Medical School, after which he completed his Residency in Internal Medicine and Fellowship in Cardiology at Walter Reed Army Medical Center.
 He has served as a Trustee of Davidson College, as Board Chairman of Novant Health, and is a former Governor of the N.C.
 Chapter of the American College of Cardiology.
 He is a Board Member of Physicians Impact Fund at Presbyterian Hospital Foundation.

 Judy WoodruffWashington, DC

-Judy WoodruffWoodruff is a co-anchor and managing editor for the PBS NewsHour.
+Judy WoodruffWoodruff is the anchor and managing editor of the PBS NewsHour.
 She has worked as a White House correspondent at NBC News, chief Washington correspondent for the MacNeil/Lehrer NewsHour and anchor of “Inside Politics” at CNN.
-She also was anchor of the PBS documentary series, “Frontline with Judy Woodruff.”
-Woodruff is a founding co-chair of the International Women’s Media Foundation, and she serves as a Trustee of the Freedom Forum, the Newseum and the Urban Institute.
+She also was anchor of the PBS documentary series “Frontline with Judy Woodruff.”
+Woodruff is a founding co-chair of the International Women’s Media Foundation, and she serves as a Trustee of the Freedom Forum and the Carnegie Corporation of New York.
 Previously, she served on the Duke University Board of Trustees.